Texas gunman not welcomed at church before shooting

 - Vice President Mike Pence will meet victim's families Wednesday

-(CNN)Devin Kelley walked into a Texas church turning joyous prayers into screams of terror as he killed more than 20 people, including an unborn child.
+(CNN)Devin Kelley walked into a Texas church turning joyous prayers into screams of terror as he killed more than 20 people.

 Four days after the shooting, investigators continue looking into Kelley's past and motive as people in the small town of Sutherland Springs are trying to cope with the tragedy.